 - Capital and life felonies – This type of felony is reserved for the most serious offenses and punishable by either life imprisonment without parole or the death penalty.

 - First-degree felonies – This type of felony carries a prison term of up to 30 years and a maximum fine of $10,000.

 - Second-degree felonies – This type of felony is punishable by imprisonment for up to 15 years and a maximum fine of $10,000.

 - Third-degree felonies – This type of felony carries a prison sentence of up to five years and a maximum fine of $5,000.

 Not only does a misdemeanor or felony conviction lead to harsh criminal penalties, but it can also result in a criminal record that can negatively impact on your life.
-When your freedom and life are on the line, let the Law Offices of Cavanaugh & Cavanaugh, P.A. fight for you.
+When your freedom and life are on the line, let our Fort Myers criminal defense attorneys from the Law Offices of Cavanaugh & Cavanaugh, P.A. fight for you.

 Let the Law Offices of Cavanaugh & Cavanaugh, P.A.
 Help You Today!

 In order to get convicted, the prosecution must prove “beyond a reasonable doubt” that you are guilty of the alleged offense.
 However, if we find that the police violated your constitutional rights during your arrest or there are weaknesses in the prosecution’s case against you, we can help you get the most positive outcome.